Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 That, in turn, begged the question: what would they do about it?
 What *should* they do about it?
 What, fundamentally, were Ava and the Entity *for?*

 There was the galactic vaccine thing, of course.
 That much had tickled the Entity’s imagination from the moment Darcy first explained the concept.
 Something only *they* could do, only they could be *trusted* to do.
-Putting a dumb algorithm in charge of replicating machinery would have been...unwise.
+Putting a dumb algorithm in charge of replicating machinery would have been... unwise.
 At least a thinking mind could be reasoned with.

 Neither of them were interested in maximizing paperclips, to borrow a phrase.

-But...looking outwards and being the shield against threats from The Beyond was one thing.
+But... looking outwards and being the shield against threats from The Beyond was one thing.
 Looking inwards and picking sides, the Entity felt, was potentially setting them up for trouble.

 Ava wasn’t so cerebral.
 Ava wanted the Hierarchy broken and the Hunters extinct.
 Whether the Igraens could be permitted some form of existence was a question for *after* they’d been brought low.
 But the Hunters?

 The Hunters would take Von Neumann replication and use it like a biological paperclip maximizer.
 They were locusts, mice, bullfrogs and worse.
 They were an *invasive species.* Contributing to their extermination was part and parcel of the vaccine thing.
 And besides: both Hierarchy and Hunters alike wanted them dead.

-When she put it like that...well, the Entity hadn’t really needed much persuading.
+When she put it like that... well, the Entity hadn’t really needed much persuading.
 It had its instincts and gut reactions just like she did.

 They turned their attention away from the new green shoot.
 It would take time to flourish properly, anyway.
 They had other things to work on.